 Pushing forward along the ridge from Higashi tengo (東天狗) towards Mount Mikaburi (箕冠山) we were afforded spectacular views of the rolling clouds absorbing the oversized landscape around us.

 The hot onsen bath and wood burner in the lounge at Oren was much appreciated given the falling temperatures.
-We stayed inside practicing our limited Japanese with the manager until getting kicked out at 9pm.
+We stayed inside practising our limited Japanese with the manager until getting kicked out at 9 pm.

 We bid a hasty retreat to our tent where we quickly settled down for the night, wearing almost every single piece of clothing we had with us.

 Day 3 (5.6km) – Mount Aka

 Oren campsite → Mino Toyama sō hut (美濃戸山荘)